makeplane/docs/src/pages/docker-compose.md

 ---

-### Continue with setup - Start Server
+### Continue with setup - Start server

-Lets again run the `./setup.sh` command.
+Let's again run the `./setup.sh` command.
 You will again be prompted with the below options.
-This time select `2` to start the sevices
+This time select `2` to start the services

 ```
-Select a Action you want to perform:
+Select an Action you want to perform:
    1) Install
    2) Start
    3) Stop